 - Country of origin

 As mentioned above, the food preferences in China can differ significantly compared to the foods that we enjoy here in Australia.
 Chinese consumers generally prefer sweet foods and confectionary over savory products.
 This means that you might want to re-think your strategy if you’re taking something savory or spicy overseas.

 Additionally, a lot of Chinese consumers struggle with dental problems, which means they prefer soft foods to anything that’s hard or chewy.
 Think carefully about the market you’ll be selling into before you start your export to China plan.

 Ultimately, as with any business development plan, the right Chinese exportation strategy requires the support of a knowledgeable team.
 Dynamic Retail Solutions has helped countless companies throughout Australia export their products to Asian companies.
 We can help you to create powerful relationships with potential retailers before you ship your first lot of products over.

-To start building your exportation strategy, contact us directly on 0424 503 837.
+To start building your exportation strategy, contact Jeff directly on 0411 243 244.